How to Become a Crisis Nurse

 Crisis Nurses will be expected to help in any way possible and this may include floating to other units in the hospital or sister hospitals.
 Being a team player and ready to jump into action when needed are absolutely necessary to be a crisis nurse.

-The pay for these positions can be insane depending on the location, healthcare system, and contract.
-Often, ICU positions will pay more than medical surgical nurse positions.
+While the median average registered nurse salary is $81,220 as of 2022, according to the BLS, crisis nurse salaries can be insane depending on the location, healthcare system, and contract.
+Often, ICU positions will pay more than medical-surgical nurse positions.
 The “Crisis Rate” assignments are perhaps the most well-known and highest-paid nursing travel positions.

 But it’s VERY important to look at the specific breakdown of pay in a crisis nurse contract.
 Ask yourself: